NetSparkleUpdater/NetSparkle/README.md

 - [Requirements](#requirements)
 - [Other Options](#other-options)

 I highly recommend checking out [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows), which is a more Chrome-like software updater.
-That repo is actively maintained.
 You could also check out [WinSparkle](https://github.com/vslavik/winsparkle), but there isn't a merged .NET binding yet.

 ## Basic Usage